 Quoting Automation: Where the Complexity Actually Lives

-Telco quoting is not standard CPQ territory.
-A residential bundle with device financing, service credits, promotional pricing, and a 24-month contract term has interdependencies that standard Salesforce CPQ handles awkwardly.
-Add B2B enterprise connectivity deals with custom SLAs and volume commitments and you have a configuration problem that breaks most out-of-the-box quoting flows.
+Telco quoting has never been standard CPQ territory, and the prebuilt Quoting and Site Grouping agents in Communications Cloud don’t change that underlying complexity.
+A residential bundle with device financing, service credits, promotional pricing, and a 24-month contract term has interdependencies that require careful orchestration.
+Add B2B enterprise connectivity deals with custom SLAs, volume commitments, and multisite grouping logic and you have a configuration problem that breaks most generic quoting flows.

-The pattern that survives production: quoting logic stays in CPQ or Revenue Cloud, and the agent orchestrates via Actions that call well-defined APIs.
+Quoting logic stays in CPQ or Revenue Cloud.
+The agent orchestrates via Actions that call well-defined APIs.
 The agent does not contain pricing logic.
 It contains the reasoning about which products are eligible, which promotions apply based on the subscriber’s Data Cloud profile, and which configuration options are valid given the customer’s current services.
+The Quoting agent’s prebuilt Actions follow this pattern; resist the temptation to extend them with embedded pricing rules.

 Concretely, the agent’s Topics should be scoped tightly: